 Physician Assistants deliver health care in a variety of settings to diverse patient populations.
 The role of the Physician Assistant demands intelligence, sound judgment, appropriate interpersonal skills and the capacity to react to emergencies in a calm and reasoned manner.
 Physician Assistants and Physician Assistant students must be able to collect and analyze data, integrate results of diagnostic studies with current treatment standards and solve problems all in the course of providing patient care.

-Required mental and physical abilities fall into five major categories: observation, communication, motor, intellectual, and behavioral/social.
+Required mental and physical abilities fall into five major categories: sensory, motor, communication, intellectual, and behavioral/social.

 - Sensory: PA students must have sufficient visual and auditory ability to observe in lecture-learner, laboratory and patient care settings.
 Sensory skills required in the performance of complete physical examinations utilizing inspection, percussion, palpation and auscultation include adequate vision, hearing, and tactile sensation.